arifislam007/DevOps_LAB/04.LAB-Proxy/readme.md

-**HAProxy: A Comprehensive Guide to Load Balancing and Proxying on Rocky Linux**
+**HAProxy: A Comprehensive Guide to Load Balancing and Proxying on Linux**

 ### What is a Proxy?